yamaguchi-mari/app-building-for-chainguard-csms/labs/00_bash_cloudshell/README.md

 # Put a variable in your greet.sh script
 echo 'echo " And also hello $MACGUFFIN", aka $USER' >> greet.sh

+# List contents of ~, this time lets include hidden files
+ls -a
+# There should be a file called .zshrc (hidden files start with ".")

 # Make a backup copy of your .zshrc file
 cp ~/.zshrc ~/.zshrc.bak

+# View contents of .zshrc
+cat ~/.zshrc

 # Make a variable persistent
 echo 'export MACGUFFIN=<change me>' >> ~/.zshrc # .zshrc file is hidden in your $HOME directory and runs commands for you